-The WFNS Manuscript Review Program is designed for writers at all stages in their careers to have their poetry or prose read and reviewed by a professional writer or professional editor.
-Manuscripts at various stages of development will be accepted.
+The WFNS Manuscript Review Program is designed for WFNS members at all stages in their careers to have their poetry or prose read and reviewed by a professional writer or professional editor.
+Manuscripts at various stages of development are accepted.
 Reviewers will provide opinions on manuscripts submitted and will offer advice for future steps in the writing process.
-This service is intended to help writers identify strengths and weaknesses in a specific piece or in their writing in general.
-Note: you must be a member in good standing of the WFNS to access this service.
-Click here for information on membership.
+Since its introduction in 2016, this service has helped writers identify strengths and weaknesses in specific works and in their writing in general.

-An additional $5 administration fee will be charged for any changes to the agreement between writer and reviewer, whether a reduction or increase in the number of pages to be reviewed.
+An additional $5 administration fee will be charged for any changes to the agreement between writer and reviewer (i.e., any reduction or increase in the number of pages to be reviewed).

 It is the responsibility of writers to ensure their manuscripts are polished and edited to the best of their ability prior to submission.

 What to Expect

 During the application and review process, all exchanges among WFNS staff, reviewers, and writers will be conducted digitally.
 If you wish to work in print, you may do so, but the WFNS cannot ship or handle printed manuscripts.

 1. Once a manuscript has been approved for review, the WFNS will match the writer with a reviewer and confirm that reviewer's availability.

 2. Once a match has been made between writer and reviewer, the WFNS will collect payment for the manuscript review service.
 Payment will be collected before work begins.
 If a writer wishes to have additional pages reviewed after a reviewer/writer match has been made, that writer must first inform the WFNS office so that the agreement can be reviewed and additional payment collected before the additional pages are submitted to the reviewer.